 <url> <loc>http://www.example.com/</loc> <xhtml:link rel="alternate" hreflang="en" href="http://www.example.com/" /> <xhtml:link rel="alternate" hreflang="en-au" href="http://www.example.com/au/" /> <xhtml:link rel="alternate" hreflang="en-gb" href="http://www.example.com/uk/" /> </url> <url> <loc>http://www.example.com/au/</loc> <xhtml:link rel="alternate" hreflang="en" href="http://www.example.com/" /> <xhtml:link rel="alternate" hreflang="en-au" href="http://www.example.com/au/" /> <xhtml:link rel="alternate" hreflang="en-gb" href="http://www.example.com/uk/" /> </url>

-XML sitemap markup like this is very verbose: a lot of output is needed to do this for a lot of URLs.
+XML sitemap markup like this is very verbose: you need a lot of output to do this for a lot of URLs.
 The benefit of an XML sitemap implementation is simple: your normal users won’t be bothered with this markup.
-This has the benefit of not adding extra page weight and it doesn’t require a lot of database calls on page load to generate this markup.
+You don’t end up adding extra page weight and it doesn’t require a lot of database calls on page load to generate this markup.

 Other technical aspects of an hreflang implementation

-We’re going to assume that you’ve decided which type of technical implementation you’re going to choose.
-There are a couple of other technical specificities you should know about before you start implementing hreflang.
+Once you’ve decided your implementation method, there are a couple of other technical considerations you should know about before you start implementing hreflang.

 <link rel="alternate" href="http://example.com/" hreflang="x-default" />

 When it was introduced, it was explained as being for “international landing pages”, ie pages where you redirect users based on their location.
 However, it can basically be described as the final “catch-all” of all the hreflang statements.
-If the users location and language didn’t match anything else, that’s where they will be sent.
+It’s where users will be sent if their location and language don’t match anything else.

 hreflang and rel=canonical